 If animals are used, a statement protocol approval by the institutional animal care and use committee must be included.
 All animal experiments should comply with the ARRIVE guidelines.

-All patients and volunteers in a research project should be carefully informed about the aims of the trial and any possible side effects of the drugs and interventions.
+All patients and volunteers in a research project should be carefully informed about the aims of the trial and any possible side effects of the drugs/materials and interventions.
 Written informed consent from the participants or their legal guardians is compulsory for any such studies.
 The IEJ reserves the right to request the related documents.
-Articles that require informed consent should cover related statements in the “Methods and Materials” section.
+Articles that require informed consent should acknowledge related statements in the “Methods and Materials” section.

 Articles appearing in IEJ are “open access”.
 The published articles are universally and freely accessible via the Internet, from the IEJ website.

 Policy on archiving

 IEJ deposits the articles that it publishes in a prestigious digital archive (PubMed Central) to guarantee long-term digital preservation.

 Policy on article corrections, retractions and editorial expressions of concern

 IEJ is committed to correct the errors in published papers according to guidelines set by various international organizations i.e. Committee on Publication Ethics (COPE, i.e. flowchart for retraction of a published article), International Committee of Medical Journal Editors (ICJME) and World Association of Medical Editors (WAME).